 None of that is without its risks – mainly for your folks!
 If they’re guarantor and you default, they’re very much in the bank’s sights.
 If you access their equity, they can’t use that equity for other things.
 It’s worth establishing first that their retirement is sorted before prevailing upon them for assistance.
 Alternatively, your first home could simultaneously be an investment for them, rather than a gift or a loan.
 However you decide to structure it, it’s worth getting everyone’s responsibilities and expectations clearly laid out from the outset.

-As well as withdrawing your KiwiSaver savings to use towards a house deposit, you may be eligible for a grant.
+As well as withdrawing your KiwiSaver savings to use towards a house deposit, you may be eligible for a First Home Grant.
 If you’re a couple that meets the criteria, you could be eligible for $10,000-$20,000 between you (depending on whether you buy a new build or an existing property).
-You need have a combined income of less than $130,000, have been contributing to KiwiSaver for at least 3 years, and be buying a home that’s under the price cap for your region.
-For example, the price cap for a new build property in Auckland is $650,000.
+You need have a combined income of less than $150,000, have been contributing to KiwiSaver for at least 3 years, and be buying a home that’s under the price cap for your region.
+For example, the price cap for a new build property in Auckland is $875,000.
 So, a few hoops to jump through, but the extra cash could make all the difference.

 If buying where you want – or need – to live is a financial bridge too far, it may be time to consider making your first purchase an investment property instead.
-There are a few things to consider around this, including that if you want to use your KiwiSaver you will need to live in it for 6 months to qualify for the withdrawal.
+There are a few things to consider around this, including that if you want to use your KiwiSaver you will need to live in it for 1 to 3 years (depending on the house size) to qualify for the withdrawal.
 Also, when a property isn’t going to be your home you make different decisions about what’s desirable.
 For a start, it needs to be in an area that has the best chance of capital gains, as that capital growth what will eventually help you into your own home.

 It might sound a bit fancy, but at its most basic it means buying in partnership with others, as a syndicate.
 It could be combining your funds with a sibling, a cousin, or a friend, and owning the property jointly.
 While that sounds simple, it can throw up an array of complications if everyone isn’t crystal clear on how it’s going to work from the outset.
 If you go down this route, make sure you get a legal agreement drawn up that makes it clear about the circumstances in which you would sell and what happens when just one person wants out.